Employee Communications: Washington

 - Washington employees are presumed to be employed at-will.
 See Communicating Employer Expectations and Work Rules.

-- Washington law requires employers to post certain notices, including posters addressing safety issues and unemployment benefits.
+- Washington law requires employers to post certain notices in the workplace.
 See Communications in Postings Required by Washington Law.

 - Washington allows the use of restrictive covenants in employment agreements.
 See Communicating Sensitive Information.